Kemi Badenoch

 Website kemibadenoch.org.uk

-In 2012, Badenoch unsuccessfully contested a seat on the London Assembly.
-Three years later, she was selected as a London Assembly member.
-Badenoch supported Brexit in the 2016 referendum on EU membership.
-She was elected to the House of Commons for Saffron Walden in Essex at the 2017 general election.
-After Boris Johnson became Prime Minister in July 2019, Badenoch was appointed Parliamentary Under-Secretary of State for Children and Families.
+In 2012, Badenoch unsuccessfully contested a seat in the London Assembly, but was appointed an Assembly Member after Victoria Borwick resigned upon becoming an MP in 2015.
+A supporter of Brexit in the 2016 referendum, Badenoch was elected to the House of Commons in 2017.
+After Boris Johnson became prime minister in July 2019, Badenoch was appointed Parliamentary Under-Secretary of State for Children and Families.
 In the February 2020 reshuffle, she was appointed Exchequer Secretary to the Treasury and Parliamentary Under-Secretary of State for Equalities.
 In September 2021, she was promoted to Minister of State for Equalities and appointed Minister of State for Local Government, Faith and Communities.

 Political career

-Badenoch joined the Conservative Party in 2005 at the age of 25.[16][17]
-At the 2010 general election, she contested the Dulwich and West Norwood constituency against Labour's Tessa Jowell and came third.[18]
+Badenoch joined the Conservative Party in 2005 at the age of 25.[23][24]
+At the 2010 general election, she contested the Dulwich and West Norwood constituency and came third, behind the Labour Party incumbent MP Tessa Jowell and the Liberal Democrat candidate Jonathan Mitchell.[25]

-Two years later, Badenoch stood for the Conservatives in the London Assembly election, where she was placed fifth on the London-wide list.[19]
-The election saw the Conservatives win only three seats from the London-wide list, so Badenoch was not elected.[20]
-Three years later, in the 2015 general election, Victoria Borwick was elected to the House of Commons[21] and subsequently resigned her seat on the London Assembly.
-The fourth-placed candidate on the list, Suella Fernandes, had also been elected to the House of Commons,[22] and declined to fill the vacancy.
-Badenoch (as she became, following her marriage in 2012) was therefore declared to be the new Assembly Member.[23]
-She went on to retain her seat in the Assembly in the 2016 election.[24]
+Three years later, in the 2015 general election, Victoria Borwick was elected to the House of Commons[28] and thus resigned her seat on the London Assembly.
+The fourth-placed candidate on the list, Suella Fernandes (Braverman), was also elected as an MP,[29] so Badenoch became the new Assembly Member.[30]
+She went on to retain her seat in the Assembly at the 2016 election, being succeeded in 2017 by fellow Conservative Susan Hall.[31]

 File:Kemi for Prime Minister logo.svg